Disclaimer: This post contains affiliate links. If you use these links to make a purchase, I may earn a small commission, at no extra cost to you.

 It’s certainly not enough depth to swim in, but good enough to dip your feet and cool off in the summer.

-The room had a super spacious double bed, an extra bed for a child, sofa, two TVs and plenty of space to run around.
+The room had a super spacious double bed, an extra bed for a child, sofa, two TVs, and plenty of space to run around.

 The mini bar was fully stocked and fresh water in glass bottles (always appreciated) was provided every day.
-We even got a welcome treats in form of chocolates as I signed up to their club to get 10% off the stay.
+We even got a welcome treat in form of chocolates as I signed up to their club to get 10% off the stay.

 I was super pleased about the Nespresso coffee machine and the spacious terrace that came with this room (more pics below).

-It was decorated in neutral tones but felt very welcoming, with quality fabrics and very comfortable bed mattress.
+It was decorated in neutral tones but felt very welcoming, with quality fabrics and a very comfortable bed mattress.